julianpollmann/ts-adapters-backup/README.md

 ## Datasets
 Datasets are located in `src/data`

-The cochrane folder contains the scraper for the Cochrane library.
+The Cochrane folder contains the scraper for the Cochrane library.
 It contains a seperate README how to use the scraper.
 The Newsela folder contains a scripts to process the Newsela dataset with a seperate README.

 After dataset creation, these can be loaded with the Huggingface datasets library:\